 While search traffic might be a point of leverage, as the net has become more crowded, how you go about creating quality content has become a source of leverage too (more targeted content = more traffic).
-A team of quality journalists or writers can be a strategic advantage.
+A team of quality content creators can be a strategic advantage.

 Paid traffic is another huge source of leverage online.
-Google AdWords was the first big player that introduced the power of buying per click ads, but before this people were buying traffic from banners and other paid for media for years.
+Google AdWords was the first big player that introduced the power of buying per click ads and since then the industry has exploded with platforms, from Facebook to Instagram, LinkedIn, Snapchat, Twitter, Pinterest and more.
+Before this, people were buying traffic from banners and other paid-for media for years.

 The leverage point is the massive amounts of traffic you can access if you have the skill to turn that traffic into profit.
 The potential downside is the massive cost, so if things don’t work, you lose money.

 Affiliates are one of the best sources of leverage, one I have used myself in the past.
 Affiliates don’t cost money unless they make you money.
-They can be a huge source of traffic, if you have a system that converts, so they profit and continue to promote.
+They can be a huge source of traffic, if you have products that convert, so they profit and continue to promote.